GAN Chief Financial Officer Transition

 Dermot Smurfit, CEO of GAN commented:

-"After a successful multi-year period with GAN, Desmond leaves behind a strong legacy best represented by GAN's growing business in the US and selected regulated Internet gaming markets in Europe.
+"After a successful multi-year period with GAN, and having been instrumental in preparing the Group for its successful public listing in November 2013, Desmond leaves behind a strong legacy best represented by GAN's growing business in the US and selected regulated Internet gaming markets in Europe.
 We wish Desmond every success in the future.
 The relocation of the CFO role from London to Las Vegas aligns with GAN's medium term strategy to seek admission to the US capital markets.
-Desmond will remain CFO in London until October and the new US-based CFO will be announced with our interim results on or before September 30, 2017.
+Desmond will remain CFO in London until October and I expect that the new US-based CFO will be announced with our interim results on or before September 30, 2017.
 I look forward to working with Desmond closely in the coming months to prepare for the transition of his responsibilities."

 View source version on businesswire.com: http://www.businesswire.com/news/home/20170810005719/en/